IWC is Supporting Renewable Energy

 By purchasing RECs, IWC is making a commitment to sustainability and to lead by example.
 Our commitment helps:

-The Green Power Partnership is a voluntary program that encourages organizations to buy green power as a way to reduce the environmental impacts associated with purchased electricity use.
-The Partnership currently has more than 1,300 Partner organizations voluntarily purchasing billions of kilowatt-hours of green power annually.
+The Green Power Partnership is a voluntary program that encourages organizations to use green power as a way to reduce the environmental impacts associated with conventional electricity use.
+The Partnership currently has more than 1,400 Partner organizations voluntarily using billions of kilowatt-hours of green power annually.
+Partners include a wide variety of leading organizations such as Fortune 500® companies, small and medium sized businesses, local, state, and federal governments, and colleges and universities.

 Our plant uses F-Bay fluorescent lighting.
 These high efficiency lights consume 30% less energy than traditional metal halide lighting while maintaining 89.1% foot candle output (compared to metal halide’s 70%) over the life of the bulbs, which is a 20% longer lifespan.